Hansel & Gretel: Witch Hunters: Plot

 The next morning, Mina finds him stuck in a tree and takes him to a nearby spring, where she heals his wounds and they make love in the healing waters of the spring.
-Gretel is attacked by Berringer and his posse, who beat her before being stopped by Muriel's troll, Edward.
+Gretel is attacked by Sheriff Berringer and his posse, who beat her before being stopped by Muriel's troll Edward.
 He kills all of the men and tells Gretel that he helped her because trolls serve witches.
 Hansel and Gretel discover an abandoned cabin that they learn is a witch's lair and their childhood home.
 Muriel tells them the truth of their past.

-Hansel and Gretel's mother was the grand white witch Adrianna who married a farmer.
-She performed the protective spell against black magic on Hansel and Gretel right before their father sent them into the woods.
-On the night of the last Blood Moon, Muriel planned to use the heart of the grand white witch to complete her potion.

-As Adrianna’s white magic was more powerful than Muriel’s black magic, Muriel decided to use Gretel's heart instead.
+Hansel and Gretel's mother was the great white witch Adrianna who married a farmer.
+On the night of the last Blood Moon, Muriel planned to complete the fire-protective potion, key to which is the heart of a grand white witch.
+As Adrianna's white magic was more powerful than Muriel's black magic, Muriel decided to use Gretel's heart instead.
 To get rid of Adrianna, she revealed to the townspeople that she was a witch.
-The resulting angry mob burned her alive and hanged Hansel and Gretel's father, who had left them in the forest to protect them.
-Since Adrianna was a white witch, she couldn't use her magic against humans, even in self defense.
+The angry mob burned her alive and hanged Hansel and Gretel's father, who had left them in the forest to protect them.
+Although Adrianna was a powerful witch, she'd never use her white magic against humans, even in self-defense.

-The siblings battle Muriel before she stabs Hansel and abducts Gretel to complete her long-due ceremony.
+The siblings fight Muriel before she stabs Hansel and abducts Gretel to complete her long-overdue ceremony.
 Hansel wakes up with Mina, who reveals herself to be a white witch.
-She heals him again and uses a grimoire, which belonged to Adrianna, to bless his arsenal of weapons.
+She heals him again and uses Adrianna's grimoire to bless his arsenal of weapons.

-Hansel, Mina, and Ben disrupt the Blood Moon Sabbath.
-Mina slaughters the dark witches with a Gatling gun while Hansel frees the children.
-Edward defies Muriel and releases Gretel before she throws him off the cliff.
-Hansel, Ben, and Mina follow Muriel's trail to the original gingerbread house, now rotted and decayed.
+Hansel, Mina, and Ben disrupt the witches' Sabbath.
+Mina slaughters the witches with a Gatling gun while Hansel frees the children.
+Edward defies Muriel and releases Gretel.
+Muriel throws Edward off a cliff.
+Gretel finds Edward's lifeless body and manages to resuscitate him.
+Hansel, Ben, and Mina follow Muriel's trail to the original gingerbread house, now dilapidated and run-down.
 Muriel kills Mina before Hansel shoots her.
 The siblings engage her in a brutal fight that ends with them decapitating her with a shovel.

-They burn Muriel's body on a pyre and collect their reward for rescuing the children.
-In the end, they head out on their next witch hunt, now accompanied by Ben and Edward.
+Hansel and Gretel burn Muriel's body on a pyre and collect their reward for rescuing the children.
+They head out on their next witch hunt, now accompanied by Ben and Edward.